Okanagan South

-Okanagan South was a provincial electoral district in the Canadian province of British Columbia.
+Okanagan South was a provincial electoral district in British Columbia, Canada.
 It first appeared in the general election of 1979 and last appeared in the 1986 general election.
 The riding is similar to its main predecessor, South Okanagan, which last appeared in 1975.
 The area of the riding was originally part of the Yale riding until 1890, then part of Yale-East from 1894 to 1900, then part of the electoral district of Okanagan from 1903 to 1912, and then South Okanagan until 1975.

 The riding returned one member to the legislature in 1979 and 1983, and two members in 1986.

 Notable MLAs

-The most famous MLA from this riding was indubitably William Richards Bennett, Premier of BC 1975-1986.
+The most famous MLA from this riding was indubitably William Richards Bennett, Premier of BC 1975–1986.